The truth is that relationships are hard work, and sometimes, they don’t succeed and unfortunately people break-up.

 We can’t go back and fix what’s happened, but we can learn from it and move forward.
 Professionals can give us the tools to do just that, so that we can have a mindful and better life.

 6. Take the Time You Need

-The healing process and the act of letting go take time.
+The healing process and the act of letting go take time – from a few months to more than twenty years.
 Whether you ended the relationship or were broken up with, it is always best to take the time you need to focus on yourself and center your thoughts and feelings before jumping into a new relationship.

-Even if you were the one who did the breaking up, you should still take this time to focus on exactly what went wrong, what your part in it might have been, and what led you to select a partnership that did not serve you.
+Even if you were the one who did the breaking up, you should still take this time to focus on exactly what went wrong, what your part in it might have been, and what led you to select a partnership that did not serve you well.

-Give yourself the time you need to dig deep, focus on yourself and figure out what you want in your next healthy relationship and what you want from a great life.
+Spending time to dig deep, focus on yourself, and figure out what you want in your next healthy relationship and what you want from a great life.

 The Benefits of Learning How to Let Go

-No one gets excited about getting over someone, but learning to let go after things fall apart does have benefits.
-The following are just some of the benefits when you learn how to let go of someone:
+No one gets excited about getting over someone, but learning the ways let go after things fall apart does have benefits such as the following:

 - Better coping skills